navis-org/pymaid/docs/source/intro.rst

 Accessing data
 ++++++++++++++

-As laid out in the Quickstart, :class:`~pymaid.core.CatmaidNeuron` can be initialised with just a skeleton ID and the rest will then be requested/calculated on-demand:
+As laid out in the Quickstart, :class:`~pymaid.CatmaidNeuron` can be initialised with just a skeleton ID and the rest will then be requested/calculated on-demand:

 >>> import pymaid
 >>> # Initialize a new neuron